ToF-/Domain/README.md

 ## Conclusion

 In this blog post, we went from a naïve haskell program doing IOs, to a less naïve implementation that deals with exceptions and failures, while trying to keep the program flow simple and the amount of boiler plate to a minimum.
 I hope you enjoyed it and learned from it.
 I would greatly appreciate feedback!
-You can write me at cthibauttof@gmail.com or contact me on Twitter: @ToF_.
+You can email me at cthibauttof@gmail.com or contact me on Twitter: @ToF_.

-The distinct versions of the program can be found on [github](https://github.com/ToF-/Domain)
+The program can be found on [github](https://github.com/ToF-/Domain)

 Enjoy!